jwalton/rust-book-abridged/docs/ch17-object-oriented-features.md

 }
 ```

-The only thing interesting there is that `Published` overrides the default implementation of the `content` method.
+The only thing interesting here is that `Published` overrides the default implementation of the `content` method.
 We need lifetime annotations on this method, since the returned reference will only be valid as long as the passed in `Post`.

 ### Trade-offs of the State Pattern